davidgv88/zooz_phonegap/doc/index.md

 2. Copy the zooz_iap_1.5.2.jar to yourproject/plugins/com.zooz.phonegap.plugin/src/android.
 If the file name has another name modify the plugin.xml with the new file name.

+3. Uncomment the line <source-file src="src/android/zooz_iap_1.5.2.jar" target-dir="libs/" />

-3. Add plugin at your project.
+4. Add plugin at your project.

 this plugin can be installed using the Phonegap CLI: